AlmaLinux

-AlmaLinux is a free and open source Linux distribution, developed by the AlmaLinux OS Foundation, a 501(c) organization, to provide a community-supported, production-grade enterprise operating system that is binary-compatible with Red Hat Enterprise Linux (RHEL).
+AlmaLinux is a free and open source Linux distribution, a community-supported, production-grade enterprise operating system that is binary-compatible with Red Hat Enterprise Linux (RHEL).
 The name of the distribution comes from the word "alma", meaning "soul" in Spanish and other Latin languages.
 It was chosen to be a homage to the Linux community.
+It is developed by the American AlmaLinux OS Foundation, a 501(c) organization.

-The first stable release of AlmaLinux was published on March 30, 2021, and will be supported until March 1, 2029.
+The first stable release of AlmaLinux was published on 30 March 2021, and will be supported until 1 March 2029.
 AlmaLinux is built using publicly-viewable and reproducible methods using the AlmaLinux Build System (ALBS), which is a customized build system whose source code, like the distribution itself, is publicly distributed and licensed under open-source licenses.